s3g/s3g-mc/README.md

 ### Spatial / HOA

-- `25ch Cosine Dome Panner`: broad angular-focus panning for up to 8 mono source channels across the 25-speaker dome layout.
+- `25ch Cosine Dome Panner`: soft angular-focus panning for up to 8 mono sources across the 25-speaker dome.
-- `25ch DBAP Dome Panner`: distance-based amplitude panning for up to 8 mono source channels across the 25-speaker dome layout.
+- `25ch DBAP Dome Panner`: distance-weighted amplitude panning for up to 8 mono sources across the 25-speaker dome.
-- `25ch LBAP Dome Panner`: panning for up to 8 mono source channels across the 25-speaker dome layout of the RISD SRST Spatial Audio Studio.
+- `25ch LBAP Dome Panner`: layer-based amplitude panning for up to 8 mono sources across the 25-speaker dome.
-- `25ch Region Dome Panner`: constrains up to 8 mono source channels to speaker-defined rings, arcs, ribs, triangles, and caps.
+- `25ch Region Dome Panner`: region-locked panning that constrains up to 8 mono sources to speaker-defined rings, arcs, ribs, triangles, and caps.
-- `25ch Vector Morph Dome Panner`: stores four 8-source spatial snapshots and morphs the whole scene with two automatable controls.
+- `25ch Vector Morph Dome Panner`: four-scene spatial snapshot morphing for up to 8 mono sources, driven by two automatable controls.
-- `25ch VBAP Dome Panner`: nearest-region vector-style panning for up to 8 mono source channels across the 25-speaker dome layout.
+- `25ch VBAP Dome Panner`: nearest-region vector-style panning for up to 8 mono sources across the 25-speaker dome.
 - `3OA Send/Return FX Controller`: places a 24-channel insert lane inside an
   ambisonic decode/encode chain.

+The shared 25ch dome layout is based on the speaker array layout of RISD SRST Spatial Audio Studio.

+See the 3OA / SPARTA Setup section later in this document for the separate third-order ambisonic send/return workflow.

 ### Item Channel Transforms